 Have you ever had one of those days where you can’t seem to get anything accomplished?
 Distracting coworkers, too much background noise, and constant email notifications can all prevent work from getting done.
 For one reason or another, it’s difficult to focus and you find yourself incredibly unproductive.

-Just like many people perform their best when they’re alone in their own quiet space, the same is true with landing page components.
-Landing page elements best serve their purpose when they’re isolated — no other elements, no distractions.
+Just like many people perform their best when they’re alone in their own quiet space, the same is true with post-click landing page components. post-click landing page elements best serve their purpose when they’re isolated — no other elements, no distractions.
 Just empty space — white space.

 White space: What is it and why should you use it?